wyitt163/EaglerServer-1.12/README.md

 enter the following: `cd bungee && sudo java -jar bungee.jar`
 <br>
 <br>
-Now go to the ports area and forward (and make public) ports `8081`
+Now go to the ports area and forward (and make public) port `8081`
 <br>
 Your eaglercraft server is setup!

+PS: You can use this as a normal server too (like properly hosted) just clone this repo and run it in much the same way.